 CBD oil can be taken by placing a few drops under the tongue.
 This is one of the most effective and fast-acting delivery methods as it allows the CBD to be absorbed very quickly through the small capillaries and tissues under the tongue.

 Another effective method of consuming CBD is through ingestion, either by adding drops of CBD oil to food or drinks or buying edible products which are already CBD infused, such as gummies and lollipops, or pre-prepared beverages.
 Not only is this a pleasant way of taking CBD, but it also helps to track and control dosages.

 CBD can also be topically applied, typically mixed into creams or balms and absorbed through the skin.
 This is an easy application method and most effective in treating acne, sore muscles, arthritis, or migraines.

 CBD Health Benefits

 Pain.
-CBD has many health benefits.
+There are many CBD oil benefits for one’s health.
 One of its primary medical applications is the use of CBD oil for pain relief.
-A 2012 study found that cannabinoids target a# glycine receptors, suppressing inflammatory and neuropathic pain.
+A 2012 study found that cannabinoids target glycine receptors, suppressing inflammatory and neuropathic pain.

 Epilepsy.
 Cannabidiol can also be used in the treatment of epilepsy: certain CBD oil formulations have been FDA approved to treat this condition.
 These FDA approvals referred to the treatment of two specific, severe forms of epilepsy, Lennox-Gastaut Syndrome and Dravet Syndrome, with high-purity CBD oil with THC levels of less than 0.15%.